mc738/Articles/Writing_a_dev_server_in_rust/part3.md

                     }

                     if dead_subs.len() > 0 {
-                        // Revserve so subs with a highest index are removed first.
+                        // Reverse so subs with a highest index are removed first.
                         // Example:
                         // 0, 1*, 2, 3* (* = remove).
                         // 3 will be removed leaving 0, 1, 2.
                         // Then 1 will be removed.
-To avoid calculating new next etc. dead_subs.reverse();
+To avoid calculating new next etc.
+                        // This is the indexes are preserved as dead subs are removed.
+                        // If not, removing the item at index 1 will mean there is no longer and item at index 3 for example. dead_subs.reverse();

                         for i in &dead_subs {